shreyahhh/AmazonReviewAnalyser/README.md

+201 pdf file: The paper I wrote along with my team on thi sproject which got accepted in Springer Conference.

 Objective:
 This project aims to analyze Amazon product reviews to assess the quality of each review using various metrics and methods to gain a comprehensive understanding of customer sentiments.